Reducing acrylamide

-Reduce acrylamide levels in your baked goods and comply with regulations
+Learn how to keep acrylamide levels low in your baked goods and comply with EU regulations

 child eating biscuits with reduced acrylamide levels